Home

 c) what you intend to do about the risk – mitigate the risk or just live with it.
 For example, you may decide that the benefits of obtaining a credit card outweigh the credit card fraud risks when considering all factors such as building your credit history or spending bank's money.
 Based on your risk assessment, you then develop a plan of action(s) to mitigate the risks which become part of the policies for your home, organization or company.
 Remember, you can never eliminate risks one hundred percent.
 Therefore, based on this high level understanding, and my rules described on this web site, do your best to protect your information and please feel free to add additional rules I may have missed.

-Please understand that my suggested tips may not apply to all individuals, all cultures, all situations, social classes, countries, or the not so paranoids.
+Please understand that the suggested tips may not apply to all individuals, all cultures, all situations, social classes, countries, or the not so paranoids.

-Learn about identity KAOS protection after information life cycle.
+Learn about identity KAOS principles after information life cycle.